 |About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 In accord with the hospital’s vision statement – Caring for You.
 Innovating for the World – Psychology at LHSC is committed to patient care, teaching, and research.
 Our staff is also strongly committed to the enhancement of psychology as a profession through continuing staff education and leadership in organizations devoted to professional growth.
-Psychology Staff includes 26 full-time and 9 part-time psychologists, 2 psychological associates, 3 psychometrists, and a number of support staff and research assistants (see Consortium Staff Biosketches for a description of staff members).
-We also have 3 psychologists who are full-time faculty in the Western University Department of Psychiatry on site.
+Psychology Staff includes 25 full-time and 10 part-time psychologists, 1 psychological associate, 6 psychometrists, and a number of support staff and research assistants (see Consortium Staff Biosketches for a description of staff members).
+We also have 2 psychologists who are full-time faculty with Western University.
 Despite diverse services and different geographic locales, Psychology maintains its cohesion as a profession through regular meetings and rounds.

 London Clinical Psychology Residency Consortium